lb3361/gigatron-rom/Docs/DEV7ROM_TOUR.md

 The constant `maxTicks` represents the half of the number of cycles needed to even consider scheduling a vCPU opcode execution.
 As of ROMv6, all official ROMs use `maxTicks=14` and therefore expect that, absent shenanigans, all vCPU opcode implementation must return within 28 cycles.
 DEV7ROM uses [`maxTicks=15`](https://github.com/lb3361/gigatron-rom/blob/doc/Core/dev.asm.py#L472) by DEV7ROM because it provides two additional cycles for implementing more ambitious vCPU instructions.

-Using `maxTicks=15` has been [pionnered by at67](https://forum.gigatron.io/viewtopic.php?t=281&hilit=maxticks), this change has proven to be surprisingly useful and problem free with two notable exceptions:
+Using `maxTicks=15` has been [pionnered by at67](https://forum.gigatron.io/viewtopic.php?t=281&hilit=maxticks), this change has proven to be very useful and surprisingly problem free, with two notable exceptions:

 * Changing `maxTicks` messes up the virtual IRQ code.
 This has in fact been fixed in ROMv6 [already](https://github.com/lb3361/gigatron-rom/blob/doc/Core/ROMv6.asm.py#L2430).
 * Incrementing `maxTicks` changes the interpretation of the argument of the `SYS` vcpu opcode.
 Calling the `SYS` opcode with the same argument byte causes it to wait for an execution window that is two cycles longer than required.
 Alas this can be a problem when running [video mode zero](https://forum.gigatron.io/viewtopic.php?p=4115#p4115) because the longest vCPU window available during vertical blanking is 134 cycles long, just enough to run `SYS_VDrawBit` which is extensively used to display text.
 As explained in the post, this is fixed with by [shaving two cycles](https://github.com/lb3361/gigatron-rom/blob/doc/Core/dev.asm.py#L1410-L1455) in the vertical blanking part of the video loop.